treetoplearning/Taproot/0_Template.md

 All of the lesson pages will follow similar syntactic conventions on what to say to the student and how to foster more discussion.

-Most lessons will start off with an extended description that relates to the topics of the lessons.
-An example of a description is like below:

-_Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-Today, we will utilize Strings and their assosciated methods to create our own version of Lorem Ipsum._

-It is reccomended that you do more than recite this to students.
-Explain to students the preliminary information of the lesson so they have a better grasp on how content fits into programming overall.
-Remember, it's more about getting the students to understand the story and practical application rather than covering a list of content.

 ## Philosophy

 All of the content of Treetop Learning lessons is backed by modern paedological practices and has been carefully reviewed by peers.